MoSPDude/ZXTeensyIF1/README.md

 the "Unrainer/IN 7FFD" fix - see https://spectrumforeveryone.com/technical/applying-the-unrainerin-7ffd-fix-to-128grey-2-machines/ and
 Velesoft https://velesoft.speccy.cz/zx/umbrella/umbrella.htm for the original article and files.

-Unrainer fixed GAL16V8 with socket and wire can be bought from the Retroleum shop at https://retroleum.co.uk/.
+Unrainer fixed GAL16V8s with socket and wire can be bought from the Retroleum shop at https://retroleum.co.uk/.

-But, by adding a "BANK = ... & ZA14" term, then the GAL can also modify the decoding to support the +2A/+3 soft ROM.
+But, by adding a "BANK = ... & ZA14" term, then the GAL will support the decoding required for the +2A/+3 soft ROM.

 I've placed the updated files in the GAL folder.